95% of patients treated with RECOTHROM achieved hemostasis within 10 minutes, comparable to bovine thrombin in a noninferiority1,2.

 A Convenient Solution

-RECOTHROM can be stored from 2-25° C, eliminating the need for refrigeration.
-RECOTHROM is also stable at room temperature for 24 hours after reconstitution.
-Discard reconstituted solution after 24 hours and do not freeze.
+Can be stored at room temperature and is stable at room temperature for 24 hours after reconstitution.
+Discard reconstituted solution after 24 hours and do not freeze

 Additional Product Benefits